jkondo14/cse15l-lab-reports/lab1.md

 [user@sahara ~]$ ls lecture1/messages
 en-us.txt  es-mx.txt  jp.txt  zh-cn.txt
 ```
-ls is a command used to list files and folders of a directory, and ls when given a specific directory lists the files within that directory like .txt files of messages.
+ls is a command used to list files and folders of a directory. ls when given a specific directory lists the files within that directory like .txt files of messages.
 It was **not** an error as ls shows the files within the current Directory.

 **ls with File Argument**